 - giving recommendations for future scale up.

-In the longer-term, the social health protection scheme’s impact spread beyond the initial pilot area, as the programme’s demand-side approach influenced the structure of health financing on an institutional level.
-The successful implementation of the piloting provided the basis for a mixed system of healthcare financing models and approaches, constituting a major step towards achieving UHC in Bangladesh.
+The piloting of the social health protection programme provided important insights on the design and implementation aspects of social health insurance in Bangladesh.
+It provided the basis for a mixed system of healthcare financing models and approaches, constituting a major step towards achieving UHC in Bangladesh.